GeoCat/geoserver/README.md

 The branches follow the release of GeoServer Enterprise being distributed:

 * master: live development, unpublished, nightly builds used for quality assurance
-* 2020.5: stable branch, nightly builds, "next" stable release available for our customers
+* 2021.x: stable branch, nightly builds, "next" stable release available for our customers
+* 2020.x: maintenance branch, nightly builds, "next" maintenance release available for our customers

 Update when changing branches: